lewagon/dotfiles/02-OOP/01-OO-Basics/02-Getters-and-Setters/README.md

 ## (Advanced) Some open questions 🤔

 1. You may have noticed that in both scenario files, there is a `display` method.
 How could we refactor this code so that it may be more "object-oriented"?
 Doing so, how can we change our readers to expose **less** information to the external world?
 The concept you need to remember here is [**Encapsulation**](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).
-1. You used a writer to update the amount of snacks when refilling.
+2. You used a writer to update the amount of snacks when refilling.
 How could we change this code to use an instance method instead of this writer?
+Why is it better?